 3. returning customers without saved settings

 I created a clickable user flow, visually depicting the path customers would take, with corresponding mocks for each step.
-We undrtook a great deal of back-and-forth refinement, and presented these high-fidelity pixel-perfect page mockups.
+We undertook a great deal of back-and-forth refinement, and presented a series high-fidelity pixel-perfect page mockups for each step.
+To reiterate, these mockups utilized a visual design we were not responsible and strongly disliked, but we had not yet redesigned the site, as we would ourselves in 2012.

 WBshop sells products from numerous divisions within Warner Bros., which don't necessarily correspond to how customers would shop the site.
 For example, the Home Entertainment division handles DVDs, Blu-rays, and digital downloads, but the Consumer Products division handles licensed merchandise.
 Each division naturally wanted prominent placement.
 But many customers come to WBshop looking for all kinds of products related to a particular property (Batman, Harry Potter, etc.), not necessarily to shop for DVDs in general (although that had to be allowed for as well).